Gmail

 - Click on “Review” to see the details.

-- Click “Virus & threat protection” to see details about the threat.
+- Click on the “Virus & threat protection” to see details about the threat.

 - Here you can see the details about the threat.
 Its name is “CandyOpen” stored in Win32.
 The CandyOpen is a rootkit.